 We started the Mediterranean Diet when looking for a healthier way to eat.
 It has been studied and shown to improve the risk of chronic diseases when followed and combined with exercise and stress management.

 Learning about the diet takes a bit of time.
 The diet focuses on whole grains, extra virgin olive oil, and other healthy plant-based foods.

 Sweets are limited on the diet, except for special occasions.
 But, sometimes you just need a treat.

-Finding recipes that incorporate ingredients allowed on the Mediterranean diet is important.
+Finding recipes that incorporate ingredients allowed when following the Mediterranean diet is important.
 This whole wheat cookie recipe substitutes olive oil for butter, whole wheat pastry flour for all-purpose flour, and includes whole-grain oatmeal and nuts.

 I embellished these cookies by adding both white chocolate chips, butterscotch chips, and pecans, but they would be good with chopped apricots or golden raisins too.

-One of the key ingredients in this recipe is whole wheat pastry flour.
+One of the key ingredients in this recipe is whole wheat pastry flour #ad.
 This flour has a lighter color and a finer texture that is closer to all-purpose flour.